How Are Auto Insurance Premiums Calculated?

 The accident rate for those who have had accidents in the past few years is far higher than it is for those without accidents.
 Similarly, the accident rate for individuals with two speeding tickets during a three-year period is twice as high as the rate for drivers with no tickets.
 It will come as no surprise, then, that your driving record has a big impact on the premiums companies offer you.

 Drivers who have not caused an accident or had traffic violations in the previous five or six years pay lower auto insurance rates than those who have caused accidents or had traffic violations.
 Although with many companies, a single speeding ticket won’t affect their rates, with others a ticket more than doubles their rates.
 Accidents can be even more costly than tickets.
-One at-fault accident in the last three years will on average double insurance costs for most drivers.
+One at-fault accident in the last three years will typically raise premiums by 30 to 60 percent.

 Most companies consider the driving records of everyone driving your car or cars.
 Therefore, if you have a perfect driving record but your spouse has had violations or accidents, you may not qualify for the companies’ best rates.